News

 The History and Cultural Significance of Castor Oil

-Castor oil has a storied history, tracing back thousands of years.
-It was used by ancient Egyptians for its healing and cosmetic properties and has been a staple in Ayurvedic medicine for skin ailments.
-Its widespread historical use highlights its enduring reputation as a skincare essential.
+Castor oil has a long history of usage, dating back thousands of years.
+It was extensively used by the ancient Egyptians for its healing and cosmetic properties and was also one of the key plants in Ayurvedic medicine to treat the skin.
+Its exemplary use throughout history is a clear manifestation of its acceptance and esteem as a go-to product for skincare.

 What Makes Castor Oil Beneficial for Skin?